Geochemistry

 Students can add one additional credit of independent study (GEOL599) for XRF methods which is taken concurrently with GEOL523.

-Doctor of Philosophy (Geochemistry degree track) students must also complete an appropriate thesis, based upon original research they have conducted.
+Doctor of Philosophy (Geochemistry degree track) students must also complete an appropriate thesis-based upon original research they have conducted.
 A thesis proposal and course of study must be approved by the student's thesis committee before the student begins substantial work on the thesis research.

 Master of Science (Geochemistry degree track) will be expected to give one public seminar on their research and Doctor of Philosophy (Geochemistry degree track) students are required to give at least one public seminar in addition to their thesis defense presentation.